 Sirloin Cap (Picanha)

 Delicious piece of meat requiring only salt.
 That is it!
-The meat itself is already so tasty at the salt is there to enhance it.
+The meat itself is already so tasty and the salt is there to enhance it.
 At least the simplest versions of picanha.
 Super tender meat packed with a fat blanket to deliver a nice unique flavor and moisture.

 Like most cuts of meat, you can season the picanha any way you would like.
 The way I usually consume it is plain with salt or salt and garlic.
 Try to go with simple seasonings so you avoid hiding the flavor of the picanha.